Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 ## Writing your first code:
 -----
-This will be our first visualiztion.
+To give you a preview, this is what we will be creating in this part of the tutorial.

 ![drawing](/images/screenshot_9.png)